IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Jiddu_Krishnamurti" target="_blank">Jiddu Krishnamurti</a>

+>“People call me an enlightened man — I detest that term — they can't find any other word to describe the way I am functioning.
+At the same time, I point out that there is no such thing as enlightenment at all.
+I say that because all my life I've searched and wanted to be an enlightened man, and I discovered that there is no such thing as enlightenment at all, and so the question whether a particular person is enlightened or not doesn't arise.
+I don't give a hoot for a sixth-century-BC Buddha, let alone all the other claimants we have in our midst.
+They are a bunch of exploiters, thriving on the gullibility of the people.
+There is no power outside of man.
+Man has created God out of fear.
+So the problem is fear and not God.
+>
+>I discovered for myself and by myself that there is no self to realize.
+That's the realization I am talking about.
+It comes as a shattering blow.
+It hits you like a thunderbolt.
+You have invested everything in one basket, self-realization, and, in the end, suddenly you discover that there is no self to discover, no self to realize.”

+>“We are not created for any grander purpose than the ants that are there or the flies that are hovering around us or the mosquitoes that are sucking our blood.”

+>“The so-called "civilized" man kills for ideals and beliefs, while the animals kill only for survival.”

+>“I have assumed that the goal, enlightenment, exists.
+I have had to search and it is the search itself which has been choking me and keeping me out of my natural state.
+There is no such thing as spiritual or psychological enlightenment because there is no such thing as spirit or psyche.
+I have been a damn fool all my life, searching for something which does not exist.
+My search is at an end.”

+― <a href="https://en.wikipedia.org/wiki/U._G._Krishnamurti" target="_blank">U. G. Krishnamurti</a>

 >“If God existed, only in one way could he serve human liberty — by ceasing to exist.”

 >“The first revolt is against the **supreme tyranny of theology**, of the phantom of God.
 As long as we have a master in heaven, we will be slaves on earth.”